Robert Melville, 1st Lord Melville: Career

 During the Scottish Reformation, Robert Melville sided with the Protestant Lords of the Congregation.
 He was sent to England as a diplomat by Mary, Queen of Scots.
-He opposed her marriage to Henry, Lord Darnley and joined the rebellion called the Chaseabout Raid.
+He opposed her marriage to Henry, Lord Darnley in 1565 and joined the rebellion called the Chaseabout Raid.
 Melville was sent to Elizabeth I of England as the rebel lords' envoy.
+A French diplomat in London, Paul de Foix, discovered that money for the rebels had been delivered to Melville.
 He was forgiven by Mary and sent again to the English court as her diplomat.

 Mary expelled the English diplomat Thomas Randolph and Elizabeth ordered Melville's return to Scotland on 15 March 1566.
 He arrived in Edinburgh and reported back to Elizabeth and Cecil on the aftermath of the murder of David Rizzio.
 He brought her letters from the Earl of Bothwell who was now the Duke of Orkney.

 When Mary was captured at the battle of Carberry, Melville took Elizabeth's letters to her at Lochleven Castle and brought her requests to the Confederate Lords and her supporters.
 On the day that James VI of Scotland was crowned he wrote to Elizabeth that her ambassador Nicolas Throckmorton had helped defuse the situation and save Mary's life.
-Melville worked for Regent Moray, and arranged with Sir Valentine Browne, treasurer of Berwick, for loans of money secured with pledges of Mary's jewels.
+Melville worked for Regent Moray, taking clothing fabrics to Mary at Lochleven in August 1567.
+Melville arranged with Sir Valentine Browne, treasurer of Berwick, for loans of money secured with pledges of Mary's jewels.
 However he supported Mary at the Battle of Langside in 1568.
 After Mary fled to England he brought jewels, clothing, and horses to her at Bolton Castle.

-Subsequently, he joined his nephew William Kirkcaldy of Grange who held Edinburgh Castle for Mary.
-At the end of the "lang siege" of the castle he was imprisoned at Holyroodhouse and at Lethington Castle (now Lennoxlove.)
+Subsequently, Melville joined his nephew William Kirkcaldy of Grange who held Edinburgh Castle for Mary.
+At the end of the "lang siege", Grange, Melville, and the Laird of Pittadro climbed down the castle walls on a rope to negotiate their surrender with William Drury.
+Melville was imprisoned at Holyroodhouse and at Lethington Castle (now Lennoxlove.)

 While awaiting his "examination", a kind of interrogation, in September 1573, he wrote to the English diplomat Henry Killigrew and Cecil for help.
 Melville said his enemies were destroying his reputation, saying that he had hindered peace, and knew all the secret dealings between France, England and Scotland.
 He said he had never been happy to receive help from Flanders.
 Melville hoped for English political intervention for his release.
 On 19 October 1573 Melville was questioned about negotiations for the marriage of Mary Queen of Scots to John of Austria, her escape from Lochleven Castle, her good and jewels, her proposed marriage to Thomas Howard, 4th Duke of Norfolk, the siege of Edinburgh Castle and those who supplied it with silver or gave loans secured against pledges of Mary's jewels.